cloudify-examples/rest-examples/curl/README.md

 ## Description ##

-An example of how to make rest calls using curl.
+An example of how to make rest calls using cURL.
 See http://docs.getcloudify.org/api/#cloudify-rest-api-v2

 ## Goal ##